apache/commons-lang/README.md

 + No tabs!
 Please use spaces for indentation.
 + Respect the code style.
 + Create minimal diffs - disable on save actions like reformat source code or organize imports.
 If you feel the source code should be reformatted create a separate PR for this change.
-+ Provide JUnit tests for your changes and make sure your changes don't break any existing tests by running ```mvn clean test```.
++ Provide JUnit tests for your changes and make sure your changes don't break any existing tests by running ```./mvnw clean test```.

 If you plan to contribute on a regular basis, please consider filing a [contributor license agreement](https://www.apache.org/licenses/#clas).
 You can learn more about contributing via GitHub in our [contribution guidelines](CONTRIBUTING.md).